florist-notes/aicore_s/notes/ai_workstation/components.md

 <br />
 <img src="img/gpu.png" width=100%>

 GPUs provides thousands of additional cores (CUDA cores / Tensor cores) for fast computation and parallelization.
-NVIDIA is currently leading the GPU market with their commercial GPU series (GeForce) and professional GPU series (RTX) along CUDA and cuDNN deep learning ecosystem.<br /><br />
+NVIDIA is currently leading the GPU market with their commercial GPU series (GeForce) and professional GPU series (RTX) along CUDA and cuDNN deep learning ecosystem.

+GPU Memory : VRAM  + GDDR6 (DRAM).
+GPU has capacitors that regulate the voltage to various components and  PCIe bus connects to CPU.<br /><br />

 <b> Comercial GPU (GeForce) : </b> NVIDIA GeForce 3090 <br />
 In the commercial series only 3090 has NVLink support.
 Do you wonder what's better than having a 3090?
 2x 3090 for deep learning computations.
 Transfer of data between GPUs via SLI is slow and NVIDIA built their GPU connector called [NVLink](https://www.nvidia.com/en-us/data-center/nvlink/).